 It’s free for you to use and is available when you need it – 24 hours a day, 7 days a week.

 The information it holds is invaluable.
 But if you’re looking to follow up with counselling or mental health support, please contact us first.
 We can put you in contact with our counsellor, who is funded by us and has extensive knowledge of vasculitis.

 Go to https://www.virtual-wellbeing.co.uk

 On the homepage, look at the top right-hand corner for the login option.

 If you’re on a mobile, you’ll need to access the menu (also on the top right corner) to see the login option.

 To login in, use the Access Code: LCTF

 Feel free to browse all the information you need.

-There are telephone numbers given for counselling and further information, but we’d prefer you contact us or our counsellor for any further information, mental health advice or to set up an appointment.
+There are telephone numbers given for counselling and further information, but we’d prefer you contact us for any further information, mental health advice or to set up an appointment.